Dover MRT station: Details

 Dover station serves the EWL of the Singapore MRT and is between the Buona Vista and Clementi stations.
 The official station code is EW22.
 Being part of the EWL, the station is operated by SMRT Trains.
+The station was named after the nearby Dover Road.
 Dover station is located along Commonwealth Avenue West and is directly linked to Singapore Polytechnic via a linkbridge.
 The station also serves the School of Science & Technology and New Town Secondary School.
 Other nearby residential developments include Fontana Heights and Marbella Condo.
 The station will also serve future developments in Dover Forest.

-The station was designed by RSP Architects.
+The station was designed by RSP Architects Planners & Engineers.
 At a height of 21 m, the three-level station has an arched metal roof supported by stainless steel columns to give a more spacious interior.
 The station concourse level was clad in floor-to-ceiling glass panels.
 Unlike most MRT stations, Dover station has a side platform configuration.
 Dover is one of the first MRT stations to be wheelchair-accessible; it has been retrofitted with lifts and ramps for barrier-free access.
 A tactile flooring system, consisting of tiles with raised, rounded-or-elongated studs, guides visually impaired commuters through the station.